qlands/FormShare/README.md

-## How to make your FormShare installation inaccessible, inconsistent, and/or broken.
+## How to make your FormShare installation inaccessible, inconsistent, or broken.

 FormShare uses MySQL, Elasticsearch, and a file repository. **All of them are synchronized**, thus the following list of things may make your FormShare installation inaccessible, inconsistent and/or broken: